-The Group's major financial instruments include trade receivables, other receivables, pledged bank deposits, cash and bank balances, derivative financial instruments, trade and bills payables, other payables, amount due to a shareholder, amount due to a related company and borrowings.
+The Group's major financial instruments include trade receivables, other receivables, pledged bank deposits, cash and bank balances, financial asset at fair value through profit or loss, trade and bills payables, other payables, and borrowings.
 Details of these financial instruments and the policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.